Fault-tolerant resource estimate for quantum chemical simulations: Case study on Li-ion battery electrolyte molecules: Materials and Methods

-Note that optical fiber offers exceptionally low transmission loss rates of $0.2$\;dB/km ($4.5 \%$/km) or less (at $1550$\;nm wavelengths)~\cite{Li2020}.
-It has been shown that for the $6$-ring fusion network, using fibers of length $1000$\;m or more is readily possible without introducing too much error or significantly degrading the threshold (indeed, only some of the photons in an interleaved $6$-ring fusion network must travel through this long fiber)~\cite{Interleaving}.
-For RSGs with \;gigahertz clock rates, roughly $5000$ photonic qubits can simultaneously be stored in a $1$\;km fiber~\cite{Interleaving}.
-Thus we presume interleaving ratios $L_{\text{intl}}$ of up to $5000$ to be achievable in practice.
+Here we detail the method by which we convert the algorithmic-level costs into architecture and hardware-level costs.
+We take into account the overhead due to quantum error correction and fault-tolerance, and detail the metrics and primitives specific to our fault-tolerance approach.
+We utilize the recently-introduced \textit{fusion-based quantum computing} (FBQC) ~\cite{FBQCpaper}, a universal model of quantum computation particularly suited to photonic quantum computation (for a brief introduction, see Appendix \ref{sec:fusion}).
+For the computations detailed in this article, we use FBQC to implement the more familiar surface-code type topological quantum error correction, and take our fault-tolerant operations to be lattice surgery operations on patches of surface-code encoded qubits (as we note in Section \ref{sec:generality}, many of the methods discussed here and the results that follow are general in nature, and are not features native exclusively to the FBQC paradigm).

-\textbf{Fault-tolerance overhead metrics.} The relevant metric for the size of the computation is the number of resource state modules $n_{RSG}$ required and the number of RSG cycles $n_{cycles}$ required to implement the quantum algorithm of interest.
+\textbf{Fault-tolerance overhead metrics} The primitive building blocks for a fusion-based quantum computer are \emph{resource-state generators} (RSGs), devices that generate resource states on a fixed clock rate $f_{RSG}$.
+For simplicity, we consider resource states made up of 6 qubits in a ring called the ``6-ring" fusion network, which has been shown to be able to perform surface-code type error correction~\cite{FBQCpaper}.
+The relevant metric for the size of the computation is the number of resource state modules $n_{RSG}$ required and the number of RSG cycles $n_{cycles}$ required to implement the quantum algorithm of interest.
 From $n_{cycles}$ we can determine the total algorithm time $t_{algo}$ by dividing by the clock rate $f_{RSG}$.
-We now outline how such parameters are estimated, beginning with the case of trivial interleaving.

 To estimate the FT overhead, the algorithmic parameters we require are the T-gate count $n_T$ and the (logical) qubit count $n_L$.
 We set a tolerable failure rate for the entire computation $\epsilon_{\text{total}}$ – this is the rate at which the computation will fail due to errors in the device.
 We assume here that $\epsilon_{\text{total}}=1\%$ is sufficient, as the computation can be rerun for increased certainty as required.
 For example, since the required logical error rate is well below $10^{-10}$, an order of magnitude change in the target error makes at most a $10\%$ change in the code distance, which does not affect the estimates by much.
 From this we determine the tolerable error rate per gate $\epsilon_{\text{gate}}$, given by $\epsilon_{\text{gate}} = \epsilon_{\text{total}}/(n_T n_L)$ – this is the max error per gate that we can tolerate in order to keep the overall computational error rate below $\epsilon_{\text{total}}$.